Keran88/Risk_estimator/README.md

-# UAV GPS Spoofing Simulation and Data Preparation
+# UAV GPS Spoofing Simulation

-This repository contains a **data preprocessing module** used in research on **GPS spoofing detection in Unmanned Aerial Vehicles (UAVs)**.
+This repository provides a **GPS spoofing simulation module for UAV flight logs**.

-The script loads UAV flight logs, injects simulated GPS spoofing into the telemetry data, and prepares the processed data for downstream analysis and machine learning experiments.
+The script loads UAV telemetry data and injects simulated GPS spoofing into the recorded trajectory in order to study the effects of spoofing attacks.

-This code is **not a complete detection system**, but rather a **data preparation component** used within a larger research framework.

-The **feature extraction implementation used in the experiments is intentionally not included** in this public repository.
-The released code focuses on the **spoofing simulation and data processing pipeline** used to generate datasets for experimentation.
+The code focuses **only on spoofing simulation** and does not include the full data processing or feature extraction pipeline used in the associated research.

+This repository is intended to illustrate **how spoofing scenarios are generated from real UAV flight logs** for experimentation and evaluation.

+The output can be used to analyze how spoofing alters UAV trajectories or to generate datasets for further research.

 ---

-# Overview
+# Spoofing Model
-To study and evaluate spoofing detection techniques, this script performs the following tasks:

-1. Load UAV flight logs from CSV files
-2. Identify relevant telemetry columns (GPS coordinates, velocity, timestamps)
-3. Clean and preprocess the telemetry data
-4. Inject simulated GPS spoofing attacks into the trajectory
-5. Generate labeled datasets indicating spoofed segments *(optional, used for evaluation)*

-The processed data can then be used for:

-* anomaly detection models
+Spoofing is simulated by introducing **gradual drift in GPS coordinates** during a selected portion of the flight.

+The spoofing interval is defined by two parameters:

-* sensor consistency analysis
+* `SPOOF_START_FRAC`
-* machine learning experiments
+* `SPOOF_END_FRAC`

-* cybersecurity research on UAV navigation systems
+These parameters represent the fraction of the flight where spoofing begins and ends.

+During this interval:

+1. Random drift is gradually added to the latitude and longitude values.
+2. GPS displacement is modified to simulate abnormal motion.

+This creates a **spoofed trajectory that slowly deviates from the original path**, mimicking realistic spoofing scenarios where the UAV is gradually pulled away from its true location.

 ---

 # Configuration Parameters

-Several parameters control how the script processes the dataset and injects spoofing.
+The spoofing simulation can be controlled using the following parameters.

 | Parameter          | Description                              |
 | ------------------ | ---------------------------------------- |